nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Adds a new student into the database with the given name and NUSNET ID.
 * Adds the student into the specified groups if applicable.
 If group does not already exist, a new group would be created.
 * Adds tags to the student if applicable.
-* NUSNET ID input cannot already exist in address book.
+* NUSNET ID input cannot already exist in student list.

 Examples:
 * `add student -n Jonas Chow -i E0123456` adds the student Jonas Chow with the given NUSNET ID.